dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 The purpose of this post will be to look at the code for a fairly typical looking crm plugin, and examine how to implement a unit test with the least possible effort.
 Reduced Effort == Reduced Person Hours == Reduced Cost.

+Remember, this is Unit Testing, not Integration testing - so at test time - there is no CRM!

 ## A plugin - and it's requirements

 Firstly, let's look at a plugin that we will call the `ReclaimCreditPlugin`.
 Here are the requirements: